 Following a review of the Group's cyber security maturity by third party specialists in 2021, a programme of initiatives was commenced in 2022 to further reduce cyber risk.
-This has been overseen by the Group's Information Security Steering Committee through the monitoring of quarterly assessments by IT teams which effectiveness was conducted by independent specialists.
-This confirmed that the Group had focused on the right controls to reduce exposure to cyberattacks.
-Recommendations were made to further strengthen the Group's Information Security operating model which are being acted upon.
+This has been overseen by the Group's Information Security Steering Committee through the monitoring of quarterly assessments by IT teams which have been verified by Group Internal Audit.